- academic_talks mcgill.ca/arts

 Come to Work Your BA events to explore, learn about options and different paths, and gain ideas, information, inspiration, motivation and advice!
 Organized by McGill's Career Planning Service (CaPS) and the Arts Undergraduate Society (AUS)....

-The Vietnam War divides American society until today.
-Fifty years after the iconic Tet Offensive that changed the war, historians are able to reflect on its larger meaning for Vietnamese and global history.
-What motivated the Vietnamese Communists to start the offensive?
+Fifty years after the Vietnam war, historians are able to reflect on its larger meaning for Vietnamese and global history.
+What motivated the Vietnamese communists to start the offensive?
 How did it affect the country?
-And how did the world react it?
+And how did the world react to it?
+Professor Lorenz Lüthi from the Department of History and Classical Studies explores this seminal event....